 Essential Professional Background:

-- Extremely motivated, a self-starter, not afraid to look for help and support; able to work with little supervision and guidance.
+- Ability to work with little supervision and guidance.

 Fundación Escuela Taller de Bogotá

-The mission of Fundación Escuela Taller de Bogotá (Trade School Foundation of Bogota) or FETB is to provide Colombian youth from vulnerable communities, ages 18-25, with job training in traditional trades such as carpentry, culinary arts, handmade paper and construction.
-In additional to this capacity building, the organization seeks to empower students by enhancing their self-awareness, autonomy and self-determination.
+Fundación Escuela Taller de Bogotá (Trade School Foundation of Bogota) or FETB provides Colombian youth from vulnerable communities, ages 18-25, with job training in traditional trades such as carpentry, culinary arts, handmade paper, and construction.
+In addition to this capacity building, the organization seeks to empower students by enhancing their self-awareness, autonomy, and self-determination.
 By doing this, FETB hopes to better enable youth participation and employment in their communities.
 The overarching vision of the foundation is to provide youth with skills and opportunities that empower them and that will positively affect production, cultural preservation and regional stability.